KBR Wild Horse and Burro Information Sheet

 much of the available forage

 Extensive droughts and wildfires ravaged the range in 2000.
 Much of the grass was destroyed by fire, then did not reemerge due to a lack of substantial snow and rainfall.
 Many of the bands were in serious trouble.
 Using private donations the VRWPA set up state approved feeding stations where grass-alfalfa mix is spread out in areas where it is safe for the horses to congregate and supplement their diets.
 The sight of the feed truck often brings bands galloping down from the hillsides.
-Note: It is against the law to feed estray horses except with approval from the State of Nevada!
+Note: It is against the law to feed estray horses except with formal approval from the Nevada Department of Agriculture!

 As one can see from the images, the horses are doing well in spite of recent hardships.